AmariahAK/Praxia_Backend/guide/Setup.md

 2. Create a `.env` file in the project root using the example above.

+3. Set up your external PostgreSQL database and ensure it's accessible from your development environment.

-3. Make sure all script files are executable:
+4. Make sure all script files are executable:

 ```bash
 chmod +x docker-entrypoint-wrapper.sh